Arnav2323/AppProgCoursework-main/PrototypedVirtualPet/Readme.md

 3 - Click the feed pet, sleep pet and clean pet buttons to manage the pets attributes.

-# Core Features (requied features)
+# Core Features (required features)
 ## Pet stat management
 How it works:
-The pets stats slowly decrement over time, the players job is to manage these stats by feeding, cleaning and putting the pet to sleep.
-If any of these stats hit 0 the pet will die.
-The happiness stat is calculated using the pets food, sleep and cleanliness stats.
+The pets stats slowly decrement over time, and the players job is to manage these stats by feeding, cleaning and putting the pet to sleep.
+If any of these stats hit 0, the pet will die.
+The happiness stat is calculated using the pet's food, sleep and cleanliness stats.

 ## Web server
 The game is hosted on a web server using express.js.

-## Pet displayed in app
+## Pet displayed in the app
 The pet is displayed within the web application.

 ## Death screen
-When the pet dies the player is notified and is shown how long the pet survived in seconds, minutes, hours and days.
+When the pet dies, the player is notified and is shown how long the pet survived in seconds, minutes, hours and days.
-Note: All of these values are rounded so seconds are the most accurate.
+Note: These values are rounded, so seconds are the most accurate.

 # Key Features